Authority: Home

 Image attribution: "Interview in Cannes" by zoethustra is licensed under CC BY 2.0

-Scholars and professionals alike often take to Twitter to engage in conversation on the latest studies and trends in their fields.
+Scholars and professionals alike often take to such platforms to engage in conversation on the latest studies and trends in their fields.
 This can be a great way to discover what some of the latest debates and developments are within your discipline.

 Image attribution: "Tweet Up" by MDGovpics is licensed under CC BY 2.0